cyberholics/My-works/README.md

 # Welcome to the Highlight of My GitHub Profile

-**This is where you’ll find an overview of what I've been working on technically.**
+**This is where you’ll find an overview of what I've been working on.**

-I've been focused on AI/ML projects that I'm passionate about, particularly those that address real-world challenges.
-One area that excites me the most is **cybersecurity**.
-As such, you'll discover a variety of AI/ML projects here that tackle security issues.
+I've been passionate about AI/ML projects, particularly those that address real-world challenges.

 Feel free to explore my work, and don't hesitate to reach out if you have any questions or collaboration ideas.